JohnMayes/resume/README.md

 <a href="mailto:JohnMayes51@gmail.com" class=no-underline>JohnMayes51@gmail.com</a>

-I want to work on products that enrich other people’s lives.
+I want to build software that enriches the lives of others.

 I value an open work environment where ideas are judged based on their individual merit.

-I value small teams, low-level leadership, and the ownership of work.
+I value small teams, service in leadership, and the ownership of work.

 ---

 ## Previous employers

-### Navigo (risk-management software, general web development) 2022-current
+### Navigo (risk-management software, general web development) 2022–current

 _TypeScript, React, React Native, PostgreSQL, Rust_